fbgallet/roam-extension-live-ai-assistant/README.md

 # Live AI Assistant

-**Powerful and versatile AI Assistant supporting text, selection of structured blocks, voice or images as prompt.
-Pre-defined prompts adapted to Roam, natural language queries agent, custom prompts and templates, easy-to-define context and Live Outliner agent for response structured exactly as you want.
+**Powerful and versatile AI Assistant tailor-made for Roam.
+Rely on efficient built-in prompt, create rich custom prompts or use voice, image or any part of your graph as prompt or context.
+Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
+Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

 ### 🆕 New in v.12 (MAJOR UPDATE)